cselleck/Goals_Dashboard/README.md

 ## Goals of the Project

-My goal is to create an interactive dashboard that not only shows the progress in goals to date, but also projects what the year-end results would be based on the current trends, and to offer solid data on how to acheive a satisfactory end of year result (e.g. current projected EOY Auto Referrals = 143; Goal Year to date is 200; to meet goal, you would need an extra 3 referrals per week to meet goal, and 5 extra to meet the exceeds category)
+My goal is to create an interactive dashboard that not only shows the progress in goals to date, but also projects what the year-end results would be based on the current trends, and to offer solid data on how to acheive a satisfactory end of year result (e.g. current projected EOY Auto Referrals = 143; Goal Year to date is 200; to meet goal, you would need an extra 3 referrals per week, and 5 extra to meet the exceeds category)

 ## Methods